oskarestrom/ionic_strength_calc_of_tris_edta_sol/README.md

-    'showEq': False, #True if the equilibrium equations should be shown 'showConc': False, #True if the concentrations should be shown 'showCoeffs': False, #True if the coefficients should be shown 'basepath' : '', #Path to the folder where the results should be saved }
+    'showEq': False, #True if the equilibrium equations should be shown 'showConc': False, #True if the concentrations should be shown 'showCoeffs': False, #True if the coefficients should be shown 'basepath' : r'C:\Users\XX\', #Path to the folder where the results should be saved }

 ionic_strength_calc_of_TE.calc_ionic_strength_TE(concTE, settings)